duarteguilherme/congressbr/README.md

     in the Senate between 1991 and early 2017 (the Senate API only allows requests for a maximum period of 60 days).

+  - `data("cham_nominal_votes")` is a dataframe of nominal votes in the Chamber of Deputies from 1991 to 2017.

 ### Contributions

 If you would like to get involved, feel free to fork the repo.
 We’ve